Hooroo Jackson

 The possibilities are so great we might even prefer to live in its promise.
 It is so potent we can taste it.
 It is the first hope many of us have felt in our lifetimes.

-I dream of this vision of one single artist and the film he makes.
+I dream of this vision of one single artist and the film they make.

 The magic of AI was that it simply asked artists for the first time ever: what do you want?